Robust Egoistic Rigid Body Localization: Introduction

 Focusing on the \ac{V2X} and \ac{IoV} paradigm in particular, a scenario commonly encountered is such that a vehicle is able to obtain relative information between itself and surrounding vehicles, which if processed adequately can be utilized to enable \ac{RBL} as a means to enrich applications such as advanced \ac{AD}, platooning and more.

-We emphasize that for such a purpose conventional \ac{SLAM} technologies \cite{Huang_2019, Barros_2022, Bavle_2023} are not suitable, as they require expensive dedicated equipment and massive amounts of data to function, implicating in high costs and latencies that limit their feasibility.
-In contrast to \ac{SLAM}, the type of \ac{RBL} problem here addressed is based on radio signals, preferably under (but not limited to) a \ac{JCAS} paradigm \cite{Chen_2015,WangTSP2020}.
+We emphasize that for such a purpose conventional techniques, such as \ac{SLAM} technologies \cite{Huang_2019, Barros_2022, Bavle_2023} are not suitable, as they require expensive dedicated equipment and massive amounts of data to function, implicating in high costs and latencies that limit their feasibility.
+To extend such techniques further, complementary sensing modalities, such as LiDAR or vision-based systems \cite{Yin2024,chen2021lidarlocalization,Elhousni_2020} can be integrated.
+These sensors provide rich geometric information that can refine or validate the range-based pose estimates, but in conditions, such as dust, fog, or occlusions the performance may degrade.
+Such hybrid sensing strategies could enable robust fusion multi-sensor localization for autonomous systems operating in GPS-denied or visually degraded environments.
+However, in contrast to \ac{SLAM} or LiDAR, the type of \ac{RBL} problem here addressed is based on radio signals, preferably under (but not limited to) a \ac{JCAS} paradigm {\cite{Chen_2015,9447218,9904904}}.
 Examples of the latter are the method proposed in \cite{Bras_2016}, where the pose, angular velocity and trajectory of a rigid body is estimated using Lyapunov functions of Doppler measurements, obtained by a nonlinear observer; the technique in \cite{Chen_2015}, where a two-stage algorithm was used to estimate rotation, translation, angular velocity and translational velocity from range and Doppler measurements, making use of various \ac{WLS} minimization methods; and the scheme in \cite{PizzoICASSP2016}, which proposes a solution to the relative multi-object \ac{RBL} problem\footnote{An anchor-based version of the method also appeared earlier in \cite{Chepuri_2013}.} in an anchorless scenario, whereby the relative translation and rotation between two rigid bodies is estimated by measuring the cross-body \ac{LOS} distances between the points defining the two bodies.